 Now Bernie is also being rocked by anti-Semitism charges.

-Anyway, uh a comment condemned by Jewish leaders from across the political spectrum.
+Anyway, a comment condemned by Jewish leaders from across the political spectrum, it's a well-known anti-Semitic overtone.

 Not something anybody would have any issue about.

-By the way, Ocasio Cortez now accusing Wells Fargo, CEO of financing the caging of children, which didn't happen.
+By the way, Ocasio-Cortez now accusing Wells Fargo, CEO, of financing the caging of children, which didn't happen.

 Mr. Sloan, why was the bank involved in the caging of children and financing the caging of children to begin with?

-For example, let me jump in here.
+Let me jump in here.

-I don't want to add one other thing.
+I want to add one other thing.

 There is a state representative in the Georgia State House drafting a blunt response to legislation that would dictate when a woman could or couldn't get an abortion.

-It's called the testicular bill of rights.
+It's called the testicular Bill of Rights.

 And she said it's a package about turning the tables on male counterparts.